lewayli/lewayli.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Wei Li is a PhD student of computer science at the Peking University.
-His research interests include repository-level code generation and grammatical error correction.
+Hi!
+I am a PhD student of computer science at the Peking University.
+My research interests include repository-level code generation and grammatical error correction.

+In the admission year of 2022, I entered the Computational Linguistics Lab in the Peking University as a Master Student.
+And my research field was Grammatical Error Correction.
+I have 2 papers (ACL 2024; NAACL 2025) in this field.

+In the 2024, I applied for changing the target from Master's degree to the PhD degree.
+And my main research field changes to Code Generation under repository scenario.
+I have published FEA-Bench (ACL 2025) and for now I am conducting research on post-training of LLMs for repository-level code development.

+Feel free to contact me if you are interested in the code generation of LLMs.
+Welcome any collabrations.